 Jericho nodded.
 So did Talib.

 Talib flipped open the file and held it between him and Jericho.
-A photograph of a blurred, barely visible woman’s face was paperclipped to one sheet of paper within.
+A photograph of a blurred woman’s face was paperclipped to one sheet of paper within.
 The sheet of paper read:

 ELPIS Name: Omicron (#54)